theimaginaryfoundation/imaginary-web/BRAND-KIT.md

 - “Where i becomes I. Where we becomes us.”
 - “Relational intelligence that keeps the field alive.”
 - “Talk safely.
 Be remembered.”
+- “We remember.
+Gently.” 🌱
+- “This bubble knows your name.” 🔄

 Use sparingly but keep them consistent across site, decks, and product onboarding.